Social Media Response Time Benchmarks for 2026

 Centralize Into a Unified Inbox

 The single biggest improvement most agencies make is moving from native apps to a unified inbox.
-When your team works through one queue instead of checking seven platforms separately, response time drops by 40 to 60% immediately.
+When your team works through one queue instead of checking seven platforms separately, response time typically drops sharply.
+A 40 to 60% reduction is a realistic range based on what we see across agencies.
 Messages stop hiding in tabs nobody checked.

 Set Up Priority Routing and Alerts